Skip to content

 MSTest Assert.*, StringAssert.*, and CollectionAssert.* Migrate from MSTest Assert to Axiom Useful for direct scalar, string, collection containment, ordering, and async exception shapes.

 The complete rule inventory stays in the Analyzer reference.
-The walkthroughs focus on how to make progress in a real codebase without turning every supported shape into another table.
+The walkthroughs and comparison guides focus on how to make progress in a real codebase without turning every supported shape into another table.

 For most teams, the practical sequence is: